All Episodes

 Doing great.

-And I was a little surprised that you were uh expecting some standard of rationality to be applied.
+And I was a little surprised that you were expecting some standard of rationality to be applied.

-Oh no, I didn't really expect that.
+Oh, no, I didn't really expect that.

-Uh yeah, I I don't think that they have any intention of engaging the political process, but rather undermining it.
+Yeah, I don't think that they have any intention of engaging the political process, but rather undermining it.

 And I think most of them are incoherent and not very conscious about a reality of any sort, but there are certainly sprinkled among them those who are.